jqlang/jq/docs/content/manual/manual.md

 ## Parenthesis

-Parenthesis work as a grouping operator just as in any typical programming language.
+Parentheses act as a grouping operator just as in any typical programming language.

 ::: Examples